svenssonaxel/rondb-docker/README.md

 Important:
 - The ndbds require a considerable amount of memory; currently it is set as 7GB per data node.
 To make sure that this amount is actually allocated for the respective containers, run `docker stats` after having started a docker-compose instance.
 To adjust the allowed memory limits for Docker containers, do as described [here](https://stackoverflow.com/a/44533437/9068781).
+- The same can apply to disk space - Docker also defines a maximum storage that all containers can use in the settings.
+It could however also be that a previous RonDB cluster run (or entirely different Docker containers) are still occupying disk space.
+In this case, run `docker container prune` and `docker volume prune`.
 - The Docker image downloads the RonDB tarballs from [repo.hops.works](repo.hops.works).
 These builds specify both the CPU architecture and the **glibc version**, which is why both the script `./build_run_docker.sh` and the Dockerfile require the glibc version as an argument.
 Simply look at [repo.hops.works](repo.hops.works) to see which RonDB version was built with which glibc version for which CPU architecture.

 Commands to run: